Divine Divinity

-Divine Divinity is an action role-playing game developed by Larian Studios and published by cdv Software Entertainment for Microsoft Windows, which was released in September 2002.
+Divine Divinity is an action role-playing game developed by Larian Studios and published by cdv Software Entertainment for Microsoft Windows, which was released in August 2002.
 It has three sequels, Beyond Divinity, Divinity II, and Divinity: Original Sin II.
 It also has a prequel, Divinity: Original Sin, and a spin-off, Divinity: Dragon Commander.
+The game was released for Mac OS X on 15 November 2013.

 Gameplay

 Divine Divinity is an action role-playing game with a top-down camera angle and controlled primarily through the mouse.
 Its gameplay is focused on hack and slash combat and has significant similarities to Diablo, with features such as random equipment generation and a wide set of skills organized into archetypes.

 Unlike Diablo, Divine Divinity also features a significant amount of traditional computer role-playing game elements such as branching conversation trees, non-combat skills like lockpicking, pickpocketing, and bartering, and a reputation and disposition system to track how NPCs will react to the player.

 The game also incorporates point-and-click elements which allows the player to move and manipulate certain items in the world.
 For example, a barrel can be clicked and dragged to move it, revealing that a key is underneath it, or a hay bale can be clicked to spread it out and provide a bed for the player to rest.

 The skill system, which would become a staple in later Divinity games, allows a character of any starting class to learn any skill.
 The system of attributes is also open-ended, allowing the player to develop their character in any direction regardless of their initial class.